An Overview of ABA Routing Transit Numbers

-The numbers 21 through 32 were assigned only to thrift institutions through the year 1985, but now the numbers may be used by any bank, although they are primarily used by credit unions.
-This range of numbers correlates to the Federal Reserve Banks as follows:
+The numbers 21 through 32 were assigned only to thrift institutions through 1985, but now the numbers may be used by any bank, although credit unions primarily use them.
+For example, this range of numbers correlates to the Federal Reserve Banks as follows:

-The number 61 through 72 are used for electronic transactions by non-bank processors.
+The numbers 61 through 72 are used for electronic transactions by non-bank processors.
 The numbers correlate as follows:

 - 61 = Boston

 - 62 = New York

 - 66 = Atlanta

 - 68 = St. Louis

 - 72 = San Francisco

 How to decode the Third and Fourth digits